 Keeping track of employees and all their data can be a time-consuming, unwieldy affair, as many businesses know all too well.
-An effective HR system with a Web-based self-service portal can empower employees, simplify management and enable human resources personnel to pursue more value-add activities.
+An effective HR software with a Web-based self-service portal can empower employees, simplify management and enable human resources personnel to pursue more value-add activities.

 Interlochen Center for the Arts upgraded to such a system recently.
 The nonprofit institute, which was founded in 1928, draws thousands to northwest Michigan each year to enjoy educational and cultural experiences in music, theater, visual arts, dance and other creative arts.
 About 400 year-round employees and 1,000 seasonal staffers run its fine arts boarding high school, summer camp program, arts presentations and other activities.